Saxonburg, Pennsylvania: Murder of Police Chief Adams

 On the afternoon of December 4, 1980, career criminal Donald Eugene Webb was the chief suspect in the murder of the borough police chief Gregory Adams at the Agway in Saxonburg.
 This was the second homicide in the borough's nearly 150-year history and received national attention, especially as Webb was never apprehended.
 Webb was put on the FBI Most Wanted List, but was never captured.
 After the FBI found new evidence in her house in 2016, in July 2017, his wife Lillian Webb confessed to hiding her husband for 17 years, and led the FBI and police to his remains buried in the yard of her Massachusetts house.
 He died in 1999 after a series of strokes, at the approximate age of 68.

-The first murder occurred in 1942.
-Christina Foertsch, sister of Albert and Wilbert Foertsch, killed Adele, Wilbert’s two-year-old daughter before killing herself.
+The first murder occurred in 1849.
+Christina Foertsch, sister of Albert and Wilbert Foertsch, killed Adele, Wilbert's three-year-old daughter, before killing herself.